Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

-Let $U$ denote the set of unassigned vertices, and let $\cR^* \gets \shatter{\cR}{U}$.
-Because $\Gamma_i \subseteq U \cap R$, there is some (connected) region $\EMPH{$R_i$} \in \cR^*$, such that $R_i$ is a subregion of $R$ and $R_i$ contains both $s_i$ and $t_i$.
-The region $R_i$ is contained in the set of regions $\cR_i \subseteq \cR^*$ passed to some recursive call $\cC_i \gets \textsc{Cluster}(H_i, \cR_i)$ on the unassigned regions.
+$\Gamma_i$ consists of unassigned vertices in $R$.
+Let \EMPH{$U$} denote the set of unassigned vertices, and let $\cP^* \gets \shatter{\cP}{U}$.
+Because $\Gamma_i \subseteq U \cap R$, there is some (connected) region $\EMPH{$R_i$} \in \cP^*$, such that $R_i$ is a subregion of $R$ and $R_i$ contains both $s_i$ and $t_i$.
+The region $R_i$ is contained in the set of regions $\cP_i \subseteq \cP^*$ passed to some recursive call $\cC_i \gets \textsc{Cluster}(H_i, \cP_i)$ on the unassigned regions.
 Moreover, we claim $R_i$ is an outer region of the graph $H_i$ (when $H_i$ inherits its embedding from $H$).
-Indeed, because $R_i$ is a subregion produced by shattering $R$ with the boundary of $U$, and at least one vertex of $R$ is in $V(\cC^*)$ (that is, not in $U$), there is some vertex $r \in R_i$ that is adjacent to a vertex in $V(\cC^*)$; now, \Cref{lem:gridtree}(1) implies that $H[V(\cC)]$ is connected and contains an outer vertex in $H$, and so we conclude that $r$ is an outer vertex of $H_i$.
-We apply induction hypothesis to conclude that there is a path between $s_i, t_i \in R_i$ in $H_i$ that is contained in $\beta$ clusters of $\cC_i$; this same path is a path in $H$ that passes through $\beta$ clusters of the final clustering $\cC$, and we are done. \end{proof} \Cref{obs:hierarchy-diam} and \Cref{lem:hierarchy-scattering} together prove \Cref{lem:good-clustering}.
+Indeed, because $R_i$ is a subregion produced by shattering $R$ with the boundary of $U$, and at least one vertex of $R$ is in $V(\cC^*)$ (that is, not in $U$), there is some vertex $r \in R_i$ that is adjacent to a vertex in $V(\cC^*)$; now, \Cref{lem:gridtree}(1) implies that $H[V(\cC^*)]$ is connected and contains an outer vertex in $H$, and so we conclude that $r$ is an outer vertex of $H_i$.
+We apply induction hypothesis to conclude that there is a path between $s_i, t_i \in R_i$ in $H_i$ that is contained in $\beta$ clusters of $\cC_i$; this same path is a path in $H$ that passes through $\beta$ clusters of the final clustering $\cC$, and we are done. \end{proof} \Cref{lem:good-clustering} follows from \Cref{obs:hierarchy-diam} (the diameter bound) and \Cref{lem:hierarchy-scattering} (the scattering bound).